FreddieJH/fishmax/README.md

 the credible interval of choice (here we use 80% credible intervals), and the 20-sample maxima.
-Here, we set $k$ to 20 (default value), to estimate $L_{max}$ if we had 20 samples, this is an arbitrary number but we recommend this value for consistency.
+Here, we set $k$ to 20 (default value), to estimate $L_{max}$ if we had 20 samples, this is an arbitrary number but we recommend this value for consistency with other studies/analyses.
 Note that this is **not** the number of sample maxima used to fit the model.

 ``` r
 # estimate the 20-sample Lmax, showing 80% credible intervals